 Muyinatu Bell is recognized internationally for her pioneering work in medical imaging technology, specifically ultrasound and photoacoustic imaging, photoacoustic-guided surgery, robot-assisted imaging, machine learning for image formation, and other cutting-edge techniques created to significantly advance healthcare interventions and diagnosis.
-She is an assistant professor in the Department of Electrical and Computer Engineering, with a joint appointment in the Department of Biomedical Engineering and a secondary appointment in the Department of Computer Science.
+She is the John C. Malone Assistant Professor in the Department of Electrical and Computer Engineering, with a joint appointment in the Department of Biomedical Engineering and a secondary appointment in the Department of Computer Science.

 Bell, who founded and directs the Photoacoustic and Ultrasonic Systems Engineering (PULSE) Lab at Johns Hopkins University, developed and patented the world’s first short-lag spatial coherence (SLSC) beamformer for ultrasound data.
 She leads her team in creating several innovations, including the first software to train computers to remove “noisy” background information from ultrasounds to provide interventional radiologists with a new and clearer type of ultrasound image that only displays structures of interest, such as a needle tip or a tumor.
 She received the Trailblazer Award (2018) from the National Institute of Biomedical Imaging and Bioengineering for this high-risk, high-impact innovation.

 Another groundbreaking project is the exploration of photoacoustic imaging systems for surgical guidance, work that led to Bell being named one of MIT Technology Review’s “35 Innovators Under 35” (2016), Maryland’s Outstanding Young Engineer (2019), and an Alfred P. Sloan Research Fellow (2019).
-Bell’s PULSE Lab created novel uses of optical fibers for photoacoustic sensing of blood vessels, nerves, and other major structures otherwise hidden from a surgeon’s immediate view to eliminate surgical complications caused by accidental injury to these structures.
-Her lab also introduced the concept of teleoperative photacoustic-guided surgery using the da Vinci surgical system, the first study of its kind combining photoacoustic imaging and minimally invasive robotic surgeries to improve accuracy.
+Bell’s PULSE Lab-created novel uses of optical fibers for photoacoustic sensing of blood vessels, nerves, and other major structures are otherwise hidden from a surgeon’s immediate view to eliminating surgical complications caused by accidental injury to these structures.
+Her lab also introduced the concept of teleoperated photoacoustic-guided surgery using the da Vinci surgical system, the first study of its kind combining photoacoustic imaging and minimally invasive robotic surgeries to improve accuracy.